ryliu68/DJudge/README.md

 ## Citation

-If you use this codebase or the D-ANI dataset, please cite the following work:
+If you find this work helpful, we would greatly appreciate it if you could cite it.

 ```bibtex
 @inproceedings{liu2024djudge,